-What happened at the end of Upload?
+What is the story of Upload?

-At the end of Upload Season 1, Nathan downgrades his paid account to the free version, becoming one of the "Two Gigs" — lower-tier Lakeview residents who can only afford two free gigabytes of data per month.
+At the end of Upload Season 1, Nathan downgrades his paid account to the free version of Lakeview, making him into a "Two Gig" — a lower-tier class of residents who can only afford two free gigabytes of data per month.